Empirical Q-Value Iteration: Introduction

 \section{Introduction}

-Q-Learning algorithm of Watkins \cite{Watkins} has been an early and among the most popular and widely-used algorithms for approximate dynamic programming for Markov decision processes.
-An important feature of this and other algorithms of this ilk (actor-critic, TD$(\lambda)$, LSTD, LSPE, natural gradient, etc.) has been that they are \textit{stochastic approximations}, i.e., recursive schemes that update a vector \textit{incrementally} based on observed payoffs.
+Q-Learning algorithm of Watkins \cite{Watkins,watkins1992q} has been an early and among the most popular and widely-used algorithms for approximate dynamic programming for Markov decision processes.
+An important feature of this and other algorithms of this ilk (actor-critic, TD$(\lambda)$, LSTD, LSPE, natural gradient, etc.) has been that they are \textit{stochastic approximations}, i.e., recursive schemes that update a vector \textit{incrementally} based on observed payoffs \cite{jaakkola1994convergence}.
 This is achieved by using step-sizes that are either decreasing slowly in a precise sense or equal a small positive constant.
 In either case, this induces a slower time scale for the iteration compared to the `natural' time scale on which the underlying stochastic phenomena evolve.
 Thus the two time scale effects such as averaging kick in, ensuring that the algorithm effectively follows an averaged dynamics, i.e., its original dynamics averaged out over the random processes affecting it on the natural time scale.
 The iterations are designed such that this averaged dynamics has the desired convergence properties.
+This extends even when the algorithm is asynchronous, e.g., Q-Learning \cite{tsitsiklis1994asynchronous} In fact, it can be generalized to stochastic approximations for general non-expansive maps \cite{abounadi2002stochastic,yu2013boundedness}.

 What we propose here is an alternative scheme for Q-Learning that is \textit{not} incremental and therefore evolves on the natural time scale.
 It does the usual Q-value iteration with the proviso that the conditional averaging with respect to the actual transition kernel of the underlying controlled Markov chain is replaced by a simulation-based empirical surrogate.
-One obvious advantage one might expect from this is that if it works, it will have much faster convergence.
+One obvious advantage one might expect from this is that if it works, it will have much faster convergence. {Indeed, this was observed earlier in \cite{kearns1999finite} which called it a phased-Q Learning algorithm.
+A sample complexity result was provided via some back-of-the-envelope calculations though convergence is not implied.
 Our contribution is to provide a rigorous proof that it indeed works and provide simulation evidence that the expected fast convergence to a ball park estimate is indeed a reality, though the theoretically predicted convergence is much slower.
+We first show that with fixed number of samples iterates almost surely converge to a random vector and then show that it coincides with the optimal Q-value function.
+Then, we obtain the rate of convergence and sample complexity bounds via a random operator analysis technique based on stochastic dominance.}